 Given the proximity of alternative, undeveloped gravel resources, why should this gravel mine be permitted in such a vitally important and sensitive ecosystem?

 Two public comment periods

-A 30-day public comment period for the Provincial Environmental Assessment on the Burnco gravel mine started on 27th October 2017.
+The Provincial public comment period for the Burnco gravel mine ended on 27th November, 2017.
 This is the last step in the Provincial process, to review the draft report that will then be delivered to the ministers responsible for making the final decision.
-The BC Environmental Assessment Office aims to have the final report on the Ministers' desks by 8th December 2017: the Minister of Environment & Climate Change Strategy, and the Minister of Energy, Mines, & Petroleum Resources.

-In the meantime, watch this video by Bob Turner, explaining why McNab Creek is so important, and learn more about the importance of our estuaries below.
+Watch this video by Bob Turner, explaining why McNab Creek is so important.

 Why are estuaries important?